 Back to all Project Ideas / Create or Tend a School Garden

-There are many reasons to use the outdoors for learning, construct a space for nature play, and to maintain a garden at school.
-Connections with nature teach students about the important role of our natural world in our lives: providing wildlife refuge and habitat, soil and nutrients to grow food for our tables, and many benefits that can improve our communities and our daily lives.
+There are many reasons to use the outdoors for learning!
+Creating connections with nature teaches students about the important role of our natural world in our lives: providing wildlife refuge and habitat, soil, and nutrients to grow food for our tables, and many benefits that can improve our communities and our daily lives.

-- Find funding ideas and planning help at KidsGardening.org.
+- Find funding ideas and planning ideas at KidsGardening.org.

 - Use the Living Schoolyard Activity Guide from EcoSchools to use your school’s garden as a fun, outdoor area for physical activity.

 Solana Ranch Elementary School in San Diego, California

 “Balfour Beatty Construction in partnership with San Diego Green Building worked with Solana Beach School District’s STREAM Program (Science – Technology – Research – Engineering – Arts – Math) to build a FarmBot on an existing planter box.
 The team connected the FarmBot to a dedicated solar panel, installed fencing, and created a sustainable organic garden for the school.”